netaddicts/netaddicts.github.io/_posts/2014-01-20-enabling-google-maps-in-v7.md

 tags: [umbraco, v7, propertyeditors, google, maps]
 ---

 No Google Maps datatype support without first installing Umbraco v7 of course.
 If you haven't done so, it now time to perform a Umbraco v7 installation.
 And use whatever you prefer.
-Download either from [Our, current release is v7.0.1](http://our.umbraco.org/contribute/releases/701) and use WebMatrix to open up your local copy or start a new Visual Studio.net project and get Umbraco through Nuget.
+Download either from [Our - current release is v7.0.1](http://our.umbraco.org/contribute/releases/701) and use WebMatrix to open up your local copy or start a new Visual Studio.net project and get Umbraco through Nuget.
 I've also installed a starter kit to have some content already in place.

 Once you've got that covered, have a look at the <code>~/Umbraco/Views/PropertyEditors</code> folder of your installation.